chenyn273/CoCC/README.md

 4.ocd_data.zip, the dataset used for the baseline OCD is the same as the dataset used in our project, just the input form is different.

 5.RQ5, the dataset used in RQ4 includes ejbca, freecol and opennms, among which detected_ Outdated.txt is the list of obsolete comment files detected, which can be found in the *feature folder respectively.  *git folder saves the original git clone file of the project.
+Questionnaire and results are in this folder as well.

 6.python_raw_ccset, manually collected python dataset for RQ4.